What We Know About The Virginia Beach Mass Shooting Victims

 Officials identified the shooter as DeWayne Craddock, a 15-year public utilities engineer, who was a current employee at the time of the shooting.
 He died after what Virginia Beach Police Chief James Cervera called a "long-term large gunfight" with police officers.

-Virginia Gov. Ralph Northam has ordered flags to be flown at half-staff over the state Capitol and all local, state, and federal buildings to honor the victims.
+Virginia Gov. Ralph Northam has ordered flags to be flown at half-staff over the state Capitol and called for all local, state and federal buildings to honor the victims.
 Flags will remain lowered until the evening of Saturday, June 8.

 City officials named the 12 people who were killed in the shooting.
 They were identified as: